Typhoid Vaccination for International Travel

 The symptoms of typhoid fever usually begin six to 30 days following exposure, and can range from high fever to abdominal pain and headaches.
-There are a number of first-line antibiotics to treat typhoid fever, including ceftriaxone.
+There are a number of first-line antibiotics to treat typhoid fever.
 Unfortunately resistance to these antibiotics has become an issue, especially in the Indian subcontinent and Southeast Asia.

 The best method to prevent contraction of typhoid is through vaccination, personal hygiene, better hand washing techniques, and precautionary measures taken when preparing food and drinking water.

 What Is the Typhoid Vaccine?

 In Canada there are two types of vaccines recommended to prevent typhoid fever.
 One is an oral vaccine called Vivotif which involves capsule pills taken over the course of four doses.
 The other option is through injectable typhoid vaccines.
 One of those injectable vaccines, Vivaxim is a combined vaccination to protect from both typhoid fever and hepatitis A.

 Reaction to typhoid vaccinations are generally mild, and serious harm and side effects are rare.
 The injectable vaccines may cause minor pain and swelling at the injection site and approximately one to six percent of people can experience headaches, fever, rash, or diarrhea.